 The Dall father and sons are credited with the stonework and/or construction of St. Paul’s Episcopal Church (now the Shrine of the Conversion of St. Paul, 4120 Euclid Avenue), the Soldiers & Sailors Monument (Cleveland Public Square) and the Union Club (1211 Euclid Avenue).
 The Dalls are also credited with constructing many notable Euclid Avenue mansions, including those of Sylvester Everett, Samuel Andrews, Charles Brush and Charles Bingham, all demolished.

 For over 40 years, the James and Frances Mays owned and cared for the houses, making one their home, and renting the other, always honoring and respecting the Dall history.
+The Mays are responsible for having the

 A special thanks to Dumpsters.com for donating two dumpsters for this clean out!
 We appreciate the great customer service at Dumpsters.com and their continued commitment to assisting with preservation projects in Cleveland.
 Check out this blog post by Dumpsters.com about their continued commitment to assisting with preservation projects in Cleveland.